maihd/vectormath/README.md

 - Advance usages, configs, build flags docs?
 Find out in [build_flags](docs/build_flags.md).

-- More examples on some popular renderers (bgfx, The-Forge)?
+- More examples on some popular renderers (bgfx, The-Forge, sokol)?
 Learning.

 - I want to use it with Raylib?
     - Solution 1: replace struct definition of VectorX with typedef and it will work.
 Matrix should be converted.